HIV and AIDS

 HIV infection can be verified by a number of tests.

-A diagnosis of AIDS requires: HIV verification plus CD4+ T cell count < 200 cells per cubic millimeter (200/mL) of blood or HIV plus an AIDS defining condition.
+A diagnosis of AIDS requires: HIV confirmation plus CD4 T cell count < 200 cells per cubic millimeter (200/mL) of blood or HIV confirmation plus an AIDS defining condition.

 The CDC identifies the following illnesses as AIDS defining conditions: